zjx722/LeetCode/README.md

 # LeetCode
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)
+1. Use https://github.com/joshcai/leetcode-sync to sync part of existing LeetCode submissions to GitHub.
+2. Also use https://github.com/QasimWani/LeetHub to sync further submissions.